idvhs/idvhs.github.io/about.md

 <br>
 Practiced Data Analyst with more than 3 years of experience as working student and intern in extraction, transformation, loaded, statistical interpreting and visualizing various types of dataset.
 Focusing on KPI Dashboard (Key Performance Indicator) and Predictive Analytics.
-Presently I learn the Data Science from scratch from Deutsche Bahn Data Science team as intern.
 <br>
-In the past I worked as a software engineer at Google.
+Presently I learn the Data Science from scratch from Deutsche Bahn Data Science team as intern.
 <br>
 <br>
-I get a M.Sc (February 2019) in Financial Services-Risk Management from the HTW Berlin - University of Applied Sciences.
-My Specializing area is Data Analytics and Predictive Analytics
+I wil get a M.Sc (February 2019) in Financial Services-Risk Management from the HTW Berlin-University of Applied Sciences.
+My Specializing area in study is Data Analytics and Predictive Analytics
 <br>
 <br>
 I'm interested in exploring the new methode or technology for better insight from data.